cheongcode/CyberSec-Dev-Notes/HackTheBox/Web_Requests/HyperText Transfer Protocol (HTTP).md

 Step 1: Open the bash (if you can't maybe you probably spawned the wrong instance or perhaps even the wrong OS)

-Step 2: Do a curl command, can probably use -s -O to silent the status , here's a quick guide from curl -h
+Step 2: Do a curl command, can probably use -s -O to silent the status , here's a quick guide from curl -h as well as the command i did
+ `curl -s -O 94.237.56.229:59860/download.php`
 ```shell-session
  -O, --remote-name   Write output to a file named as the remote file
  -s, --silent        Silent mode
 ```

+Step 3: ls and cat, if you can't maybe you need an intro to linux, and bam you get the flag, welcome to HackTheBox where your pain has JUST started.

 ![Output](Images/4.png)

+Here's the flag if you're lazy:
 ```
 HTB{64$!c_cURL_u$3r}
 ```